dechowdev/TGDB-Api-Plugin/README.md

-function getGames(string) //Gets games based upon the name (string) utilizes the GetGame of the API function getGamesList(string) //Gets games based upon the name (string) utilizes the GetGamesList of the API function getGame(int) //Gets a single game based upon the ID (int) of the game utilizes the GetGame of the API with the param of ID. function function getBoxArt(int) //Gets a single game's boxart based upon the ID (int) utilizes the GetArt of the API.
+function getGames(string) //Gets games based upon the name (string) utilizes the GetGame of the API function getGamesList(string) //Gets games based upon the name (string) utilizes the GetGamesList of the API function getGame(int) //Gets a single game based upon the ID (int) of the game utilizes the GetGame of the API with the param of ID. function getBoxArt(int) //Gets a single game's boxart based upon the ID (int) utilizes the GetArt of the API.
 ```

 AS ALWAYS!! - CACHE YOUR DATA!!